The Riches of Christ

 32 But I, when I am lifted up from the earth, will draw all men to myself.
 33 He said this to show the kind of death he was going to die.

 Jesus Christ was lifted up on the cross to die for the sins of the whole world.
 The cross of Jesus Christ has unlimited power to draw all to Jesus.
-Ultimately, in God’s time and His order, which extends beyond this age, all will be drawn to Christ because of the finished work of the cross for the salvation and reconciliation of all, without exception.
+Ultimately, in God’s time and His order, which extends beyond this age, all will be drawn to Christ because of the finished work of the cross for the salvation and reconciliation of all, without a single exception.

 Please note that in the Greek Manuscripts, verse 32 above simply says: ‘But I, when I am lifted up from the earth, will draw all to myself’.
 This means that all fallen men and all fallen angels will be reconciled to God through the work of the cross, as stated in Colossians 1:15-20.